landonwest815/spreadsheet-editor/Formula/README.md

 # Consulted Peers:

 The only peer I talked with about this assignment was Luke from my Lab Section.
-We discussed how the == and != methods compare to the Equals method.
+We discussed how the == and != methods work compared to the Equals method.
 Nothing we talked about contained any code specific terms or syntax.
 All discussion was on a conceptual level.